 Adverse drug reaction overviews for cannabis end-products

-The Danish Medicines Agency receives and registers reports of suspected adverse drug reactions (suspected side effects) of cannabis end-products covered by the Act on a Medicinal Cannabis Pilot Programme.
-In the adverse drug reaction (ADR) overviews, we publish data from these reports.
+The Danish Medicines Agency receives and registers reports of suspected adverse drug reactions (ADRs) of cannabis end-products covered by the Act on a Medicinal Cannabis Pilot Programme.
+In the ADR overviews, we publish data from these reports.

 While the ADR overviews can be a useful tool to identify possible safety problems, they do not offer a complete overview of the risks that might be associated with the use of cannabis end-products.
 Therefore, conclusions on the safety and risks of the products cannot be made on the data shown in the ADR overviews alone.